Nonlinear recombinations and generalized random transpositions: Introduction

 where $\eta_A\sigma_{A^c}$ denotes the element of $\Omega$ with entries $\eta_i$ for $i \in A$ and $\sigma_i$ for $i \in A^c=[n]\setminus A.$ Let $\cP(\O)$ denote the set of probability measures on $\O$.
 If the original pair $(\si,\eta)$ is obtained by sampling independently from $p\in\cP(\O)$, then the new particle $\eta_A\si_{A^c}$ is distributed according to $p_A\otimes p_{A^c}$, the product of the two marginals of $p$ on the $A$ and $A^c$ components respectively.
 By choosing the set $A\subset[n]$ according to some distribution $\nu$, one obtains the quadratic collision kernel

 The nonlinear evolution is defined by the dynamical system $\dot{p}_t = Q(p_t) - p_t$, that is

 with the initial condition $p_0=p\in\cP(\O)$.
 Here $p_t\in\cP(\O)$ is the distribution of the particle at time $t$, $p_{t,A}$ denotes its marginal on $A$ and $\nu$ is a given probability measure over the subsets of $[n]$.
 The study of this model starts with the pioneering work of Geiringer \cite{Gei}; see also \cite{Sinetal,Sinetal2,Baakeetal,Martinez} for more recent accounts.
-It is well known that the Cauchy problem associated to \eqref{boltzeq} has a unique solution for every initial distribution $p\in\cP(\O)$.
+It is well known that the Cauchy problem associated to \eqref{boltzeq} has a unique solution for every initial distribution $p\in\cP(\O)$; see e.g.\ \cite{Baakeetal}.
 Moreover, it is not difficult to see that the evolution preserves the single site marginals, that is $p_{t,i}=p_{i}$ for all $t\geq 0$ and for all $i\in[n]$.
-We say that the recombination measure $\nu$ is {\em separating} if for any $i, j \in [n]$ there is a positive probability that the random set $A$ with distribution $\nu$ separates $i$ and $j$, namely if $r(\nu)<1$ where we define
+We say that the recombination measure $\nu$ is {\em separating} if for any $i, j \in [n]$ there is a positive probability that the random set $A$ with distribution $\nu$ separates $i$ and $j$.
+Equivalently, if $r(\nu)<1$ where

+denotes the maximum over $i<j$ of the probability that $A$ does not separate $i,j$.
 It is a classical fact that, under the assumption that $\nu$ is separating, the system converges to the stationary state given by the product of the marginals of the initial state $p$; namely, if $\pi_i=p_{i}$ denotes the marginal of $p$ at site $i$, then

+is the equilibrium distribution and one has the convergence $p_t\to \pi$, $t\to\infty$, which can be interpreted as the effect of repeated fragmentations of the initial state; see e.g.\ \cite{Sinetal2}.
+Some of our results will hold for arbitrary separating $\nu$.
+In some other cases we consider a slightly stronger assumption on $\nu$.
+Two examples to which all our results apply are the following distributions $\nu$, which are commonly considered in the genetic recombination literature.
+We refer to \cite{Sinetal2,entprod} for more examples. \begin{enumerate}[1)] \item {\em Uniform crossover}: $\nu(A)=\frac1{2^n}$, for all $A\subset[n]$; \item {\em One-point crossover}: $\nu(A)=\tfrac1{n+1}\sum_{i=0}^n\ind_{A=J_i} $, where $J_0=\emptyset$, $J_i=\{1,\dots,i\}$, $i\geq 1$. \end{enumerate}